St Paul's Church, Weymouth: History

+The interior of St Paul's Church.

 St Paul's was built to serve the residents of Westham, which developed as a new suburb of Weymouth in the late 19th century.
 A chapel of ease to All Saints was first erected to serve Westham in 1880.
 By 1892, the suburb's population had passed 2,000 and the existing church accommodation became inadequate.
 A meeting was held at Weymouth Guildhall in June 1892, chaired by the Bishop of Salisbury, which determined that a new church should be erected.
 A committee was formed to raise funds and a site opposite the church purchased for £655.
 In 1893, a limited competition was held for architects to send their designs for the church and that of George Fellowes Prynne was selected in favour of two other schemes.

 Enough funds had been raised to allow construction to begin in 1894, with Mr. W. H. Gooding of Exeter hired as the builder and Mr. R. Ramm as clerk of the works.
 The foundation stone was laid by the Countess of Hoyos on 9 May 1894.
 The ceremony was attended by the Bishop of Salisbury, the Weymouth Mayor and Corporation, members of the local clergy and the public.
 As further funds were required before the entire church could be built, the initial agreement was for enough of the building to be built to provide accommodation for 400 persons.
 As work progressed, problems emerged with the contractor when it was realised the church could not be completed by the time specified and contracted for.
 Work was temporarily halted but recommenced when Prynne took over the project himself, with Mr. C. Foad as clerk of the works.